Lexaze/Lexaze/README.md

 ## Tech Stack
 Python • PyTorch • TensorFlow • Scikit-Learn • SQL • OpenCV • REST APIs • Git

-Always learning, building, and exploring the future of AI.
+Always learning, building, and exploring the future of AI.-->
 <!--I'm an *Electrical and Computer Engineering graduate* from **Addis Ababa University.**-->
 <!-- I'm an **Electrical and Computer Engineering graduate** from **Addis Ababa University** with interests in **Networking** and **RF Technologies**.